What Are Storage Unit Prices?

 - Declutter beforehand.
 Storage unit sizes affect monthly cost significantly.
 If you have the luxury of time, take a few days to sort your belongings and donate or sell unwanted items.
 You will likely find that with less stuff you can opt for a smaller and cheaper unit.

-Asking the right questions about storage unit prices can minimize miscommunication and save money.
-Here are some questions to ask about storage unit prices.
+Asking the right questions about storage unit costs can help customers minimize miscommunication and save money.
+Below are some questions for customers to ask about storage unit prices before signing a contract.

 - What are the access hours for the facility?